jordan4ibanez/Crafter-Ja-OLD-va/README.md

 `
 -Xmx1G -XX:-UseAdaptiveSizePolicy -XX:-UseParallelGC -Xmn128M
 `

 # Building with ANT:

+### If you know how to improve the ant build script, feel free to.

 You must install ANT (Another Neat Tool) for the build to work.